 8.2 Press articles and academic publications

 The partners discussed that – at least – one trade press article and one academic publication should be written during the project.
 Vagelis said that VUB will be responsible for the academic journal.
-David noted that everyone partner will contribute.
+David noted that every partner will contribute.
 He also clarified that Trilateral will be responsible for the trade press article.
 The partners discussed some journals to be potentially targeted with the publication.

 8.3 The External Advisory Board